TawfiqAbubaker/TawfiqAbubaker/README.md

-- 👋 Hi, I’m @TawfiqAbubaker Also known as Jordan
+- 👋 Hi, I’m @TawfiqAbubaker and I also go by the name Jordan
 - 👀 Third Year Software Engineering student at the University of Ottawa with a 9.6 CGPA 🥸
 - 🌟 Full Stack Developer with an interest for multimedia and problem solving
 - 🤝 Love for learning and exploring new technologies